AojasH/Dynamic-Financial-Dashboard-using-Angular/README.md

 # Features
 * Modal to add new transaction
 * Updates all charts when a new transaction is added
-* Use Mirage.js to mock an API and use HttpClient service in Angular
+* Mirage.js to mock an API and use HttpClient service in Angular
 * Responsible design (Mobile, Tablet and Desktop)

 ## Dev